north3221/north3221SmartThings/README.md

  ###Installation
  Kodi needs to be enabled for control over HTTP.
 So enable the following:
  system>services>Web Server>Allow remote control via HTTP
- **NB** You will need to know the port (required), username (optional) and password (optional) from this screen to set up Kodi Manager
+ **NB** You will need to know the port (required), username (if set) and password (if set) from this screen to set up Kodi Manager

  You will also need to set up the <a href="http://kodi.wiki/view/Add-on:Kodi_Callbacks">Callbacks</a> plugin.
-This is how Kodi talks to Smartthings, meaning you hget real time updates.
+This is how Kodi talks to Smartthings, meaning you get real time updates.
 Once installed you need to create the tasks for play, pause, stop, resume, shutdown, startup and then add them to the appropriate events (read the Wiki in the link for help)
  **NB** You only need this for two way comms and you can install this after installing the smartthings app & device handler

- For current stable:
+ For current stable release:

  Add the following to your IDE:
  Owner:     north3221
  Name:      north3221SmartThings
  Branch:    master

- Manual (copy and past the code into your IDE):
+ Manual (copy and paste the code into your IDE):
  Device Handler:    <a href="https://raw.githubusercontent.com/north3221/north3221SmartThings/master/devicetypes/north3221/kodi-client.src/kodi-client.groovy">Copy and paste this code into a new 'Device Handler'</a>
  Smartapp:          <a href="https://raw.githubusercontent.com/north3221/north3221SmartThings/master/smartapps/north3221/kodi-manager-cbs.src/kodi-manager-cbs.groovy">Copy and paste this code into a new 'Smartapp'</a>